-It is proposed that the redundant mill will be converted for mixed use such as accommodation and work units.
+It is proposed that the site will be used for a proposed development.

 1.2.
 Best Practice Guidance

 The scope of this Survey has been determined in line with the proportional approach to ecological survey, assessment and subsequent recommendations for avoidance and mitigation of impacts, which is encouraged in the emerging 'BS 42020: Biodiversity - Code of practice for planning and development'.
 This report has been prepared with du consideration for various best-practice guidance and methodologies including those of the Chartered Institute of Ecology and Environmental Management (CIEEM (2012)1,the emerging BS 42020 and the Bat conservation Trust Best Practice 2016.